pliphd/neural-network-and-deep-learning-with-MATLAB/README.md

   **crossEntropyClassificationLayer.m**: _this is added in order to use a sigmoidLayer for output activation.
 It doesn't work as I explained in the **test_toolbox_shallow.html** at this moment since MATLAB keeps complaining about output activation_

-  **test_toolbox_deep_1.html**: _this model corresponds to the first deep neural network Michael introduced (with 1 convolutional layer).
+  **test_toolbox_deep_1.html**: _**this file is within test_toolbox.zip** this model corresponds to the first deep neural network Michael introduced (with 1 convolutional layer).
 Test accuracy reached to 98.2% in my first try_

-  **test_toolbox_deep_2.html**: _this model corresponds to the model Michael introduced with 2 convolutional layers.
+  **test_toolbox_deep_2.html**: _**this file is within test_toolbox.zip** this model corresponds to the model Michael introduced with 2 convolutional layers.
 Test accuracy reached to 99% in my first try.
 I've also implemented another technique called batch normalization in this model construction.
 See this file for a bit more info_